 There was no champagne for Red Sox, Lonborg in ‘67

-World Series championships are won on the field, not in the newspapers, but the press might have given the Cardinals extra motivation in their epic seven-game battle against the Red Sox in 1967.
-Boston had to grind it out just to get to the post season.
-The battle for supremacy in the American League came down to the last day of the regular season with Boston clinging to a half-game lead over Detroit.
-The Tigers had a double header at home against the Angels while the Red Sox played the Twins at Fenway Park.
+World Series championships are won on the field, not in the newspapers.
+In 1967 the press might’ve given the Cardinals extra motivation in their epic seven-game battle against the Red Sox.
+Boston wins the pennant on the last day Boston had to grind it out just to get to the postseason.
+The battle for supremacy in the American League came down to the last day of the regular season.
+Boston and second-place Detroit were separated by just a half-game.
+The Tigers had a doubleheader at home against the Angels.
+The Red Sox played the Twins at Fenway Park.
 Boston turned to ace Jim Lonborg for the regular season finale.
-The 1967 Cy Young Award winner, Gentleman Jim responded with a gutty performance on three days rest going the distance and allowing only one earned run before the sellout crowd at Fenway.
+The 1967 Cy Young Award winner, Gentleman Jim responded with a gutty performance.
+On three days rest he went the distance allowing one earned run before the sellout crowd at Fenway.
 The October 1st contest was his 15th complete game of the season.
-The Tigers, needing a sweep of California won the first game 6-4 but couldn’t contain the Angels in the 8-5 loss in the second game of the twin bill.
-With the Detroit loss, Boston earned a berth to the World Series against the National Champion St. Louis Cardinals.
-On only two […]
+The Tigers needed a sweep of California.
+Detroit won the first game 6-4 but couldn’t contain the Angels in the second, losing 8-5.
+With the Detroit loss, Boston earned a berth to the World Series against the National League champion St. Louis Cardinals.
+The World Series begins On […]

 Read More >